 Former Senior Intelligence Officer and Executive in the Office of the Secretary of Defense and the Defense Intelligence Agency

-He has served five decades as a company President and as a senior intelligence officer (SES-4) and executive in the Office of the Secretary of Defense and in the Defense Intelligence Agency, with long experience in weapons proliferation intelligence, counterintelligence, hostile deception, strategic intelligence, and intelligence education.
+He has served over five decades as a company president and as a senior intelligence officer and senior executive in the Office of the Secretary of Defense and in the Defense Intelligence Agency, with long experience in counterintelligence, hostile deception, counter-deception, strategic intelligence, weapons proliferation intelligence, and intelligence education.

-Dr. Dziak received his honors Ph.D. from Georgetown University, is a graduate of the National War College, and is a recipient of numerous defense and intelligence awards and citations.
-He was the co-developer and first director of the Masters Degree Program in Strategic Intelligence at the Defense Intelligence School, the original predecessor to the current National Intelligence University.
-He has taught graduate courses at the Institute of World Politics, the National War College, Georgetown University, and The George Washington University; and lectures on intelligence, military affairs, and security issues throughout the US and abroad.
+He received his Ph.D. in Russian history from Georgetown University, is a graduate of the National War College, and is a recipient of numerous defense and intelligence awards and citations.
+He was the co-developer and co-director of the master’s degree program in Strategic Intelligence at the Defense Intelligence School, the original predecessor to the current National Intelligence University.
+He is an Adjunct Professor at The Institute of World Politics, and has taught at the National War College, National Intelligence University, Georgetown University, and The George Washington University.
+He lectures on intelligence, military affairs, and security issues throughout the U.S. and abroad.

-Dr. Dziak is the author of the award-winning Chekisty: A History of the KGB, numerous other books, articles, and monographs, including The Military Relationship Between China and Russia, and is currently preparing a study on foreign counterintelligence systems, as well as other works on intelligence and national security issues.
+Dr. Dziak is the author of the award-winning Chekisty: A History of the KGB, numerous other books, articles, and monographs, including The Military Relationship Between China and Russia, and Soviet Perceptions of Military Power.
+He currently is preparing a book on foreign counterintelligence systems.

 - The Military Relationship Between China and Russia, 1995 – 2002

 - Soviet Perceptions of Military Doctrine and Military Power

 - Bibliography on Soviet Intelligence and Security Services

 - The Soviet Union and National Liberation Movements: an Examination of the Development of a Revolutionary Strategy

 - Soviet Intelligence and Security Services in the Eighties: The Paramilitary Dimension